Skip to content

 How do you do vendor consolidation?

 Step 1: Categorise your software landscape.
-Group all tools by function: communication, project management, security, storage, HR, and so on.
-Which categories have the most overlap?
+Group all tools by function: communication, project management, security, storage, HR, etc. Which categories have the most overlap?

 Step 2: Analyse usage and satisfaction.
-Which tools are actually used?
+Which tools are actually being used?
 Which are popular with end users?
-Consolidating to a tool that no one likes backfires — this leads to shadow IT.
+Consolidating to a tool nobody likes is counterproductive — it leads to shadow IT.

 Step 3: Select preferred suppliers.
 Choose one or two preferred suppliers per category.
-Actively negotiate bundle prices if you purchase multiple products from the same supplier.
+Actively negotiate bundle prices when purchasing multiple products from the same supplier.

 Step 4: Phase the rollout.
 Don’t consolidate everything at once.
-Start with the categories with the most overlap and least resistance.
-Build momentum for the tougher transitions.
+Start with categories that have the most overlap and the least resistance.
+Build momentum for the more challenging transitions.

 Vendor consolidation and lock-in

-The biggest risk of consolidation is vendor lock-in: being too dependent on one supplier makes you vulnerable to price increases, company acquisitions, or service degradation.
-Always have an exit strategy: contractually specify how data export works, what the transition period looks like, and the costs of early termination.
+The biggest risk of consolidation is vendor lock-in: excessive dependence on one supplier makes you vulnerable to price increases, company takeovers, or service degradation.
+Always have an exit strategy: contractually agree on how data export works, what the transition period looks like, and the costs involved in early termination.

 Frequently Asked Questions